gabrielmsilva00/PlainTools/README.rst

     # https://stackoverflow.com/a/1933463/26469850
     >>> print(pt.number("import shutil; shutil.rmtree('/.')")) # Example of malicious use.
     PlainTools.SEVAL.UnsafeError: Invalid syntax in expression

-    # More about Seval (Safe Eval) can be read at: gabrielmsilva00.github.io/PlainTools/#pt.SEVAL
+- More about Seval (Safe Eval) can be found at:
+  `Plain Tools: Safe Eval <https://gabrielmsilva00.github.io/PlainTools/pt.SEVAL>`_

 Simple, right?